 3. Moving on, see the Password protection on wakeup section.
 Choose the option Don’t require a password.

 Finally, click on Save changes and it’s done.
-This will disable login after Sleep in Windows 10/8/7.
-Now-onwards whenever your system gets back to wake up, it won’t ask you to enter the credentials and will start from that stage where you left it.
+This will disable login after Sleep in Windows.
+From now on, whenever your system wakes up, it won’t ask you to enter your credentials and will start from the stage where you left off.

-NOTE: Please notice that modifying the above option will not make any effects on as usual login.
-It will configure the option only for after sleep or at wake-up condition.
+NOTE: Please note that modifying the above option will not have any effect on the usual login.
+It will configure the option only for after-sleep or wake-up conditions.
 In that case, it’s not the same thing as this article indicates:

 Now read: